 So if this piques your interest, start with linkerd.io for docs and downloads.
 And if you’re interested in contributing, head straight to the linkerd Github repo.
 We’re strong believers in open source—Finagle itself has been open source since almost the beginning—and we’re excited to build a community around this.

 We have a long roadmap ahead of us, and a huge list of exciting features we’re looking forward to adding to linkerd.
 Come join us!

-(If you’re wondering about the name: we like to think of linkerd as a “dynamic linker” for microservices.
-Just as the dynamic linker in an OS takes the name of a library and a function, and does the work necessary to invoke that function, so too linkerd takes the name of a service and an RPC endpoint, and does the work necessary to make that RPC happen—safely, securely and reliably.
+(If you’re wondering about the name: we like to think of linkerd as a “dynamic linker” for cloud-native apps.
+Just as the dynamic linker in an OS takes the name of a library and a function, and does the work necessary to invoke that function, so too linkerd takes the name of a service and an endpoint, and does the work necessary to make that call happen—safely, securely and reliably.
 See Marius’s talk at FinagleCon for more about this model.)